Beamanator/Just-To-Learn/react/httpNotes.md

             - **Note**: Must `return request / response` in order for the request / response to push through.
 You MAY edit this in the function (like adding an authorization header)
         - function (error): `(error => { ... })`
             - **Note**: Must `return Promise.reject(error)` in order for the error to push through to the local `.catch` methods - in case we want to change the UI in different components for some specific errors.

+### Axios Instances
+- Used to set configs for pieces of your app - not global, but stored in a new file that can be imported elsewhere in your app